openbible-io/en_ust/README.md

 ### Translation of Terms Regarding Gender

 Both Biblical Hebrew and Koiné Greek utilize different word forms to indicate grammatical gender, which may or may not correspond to the actual gender of a person or object.
-For example, the Hebrew phrase *beney yisrael* ("sons of Israel") sometimes literally means "male children of the man named Israel" (Gen 42:5).
+For example, the Hebrew phrase *beney yisrael* (“sons of Israel”) sometimes literally means “male children of the man named Israel” (Gen 42:5).
 However, most of the time in the Old Testament this phrase refers figuratively to the entire Israelite nation as a whole, both men and women.
-In a similar way, the Greek term *adelphoi* ("brothers") can sometimes literally mean "a male person who has the same father and/or mother" (Mark 3:32), but most of the time in the New Testament refers figuratively to Christian believers, both men and women.
-In both Hebrew and Greek, the meaning of "engendered language" is not always clear.
-This linguistic feature of "engendered language" poses significant problems for translation; the meaning of the original Hebrew or Greek text is not always clear; also, some languages do not use engendered language, which makes the translation of gender very difficult.
+In a similar way, the Greek term *adelphoi* (“brothers”) can sometimes literally mean “a male person who has the same father and/or mother” (Mark 3:32), but most of the time in the New Testament refers figuratively to Christian believers, both men and women.
+In both Hebrew and Greek, the meaning of “engendered language” is not always clear.
+This linguistic feature of “engendered language” poses significant problems for translation; the meaning of the original Hebrew or Greek text is not always clear; also, some languages do not use engendered language, which makes the translation of gender very difficult.

 The UST should reflect as accurately as possible the actual intended referent(s) for Hebrew/Aramaic/Greek terms, as determined from the context.
 As a general rule, the UST should select gender-neutral language except in cases where the context implies a specific gender is in view.
 However, sometimes the UST may need to deviate from this general rule; in those cases, the meaning should be explained in a Translation Note.